WARNING: THIS REVIEW CONTAINS SPOILERS!

 THE LAST SHARK is a slightly above average knock-off of a much better film.
 Nothing about it screams “must see,” until you take into account that its basically been banished from North America.
 That being said, I actually enjoy this movie quite a bit, and it was truly refreshing to finally sit down and watch a shark flick that wasn’t completely atrocious.
 (I’m still reeling from Joe D’Amato’s DEEP BLOOD.)

-THE LAST SHARK is a competently made film that makes great use of the full-size mechanical shark that was built for the film.
+THE LAST SHARK is competently made movie, and makes great use of the full-size mechanical shark that was built for the film.
 While not nearly as realistic (or terrifying) as JAWS’ “Bruce,” the shark looks great in certain scenes, particularly during its brief battle with Mayor Wells and his helicopter.

 Honestly, I don’t have much else to say about this flick Vault Dwellers: THE LAST SHARK is an interesting piece of cinematic history, that pays tribute to arguably the greatest film of all time.
 It’s mostly fun, frequently absurd, and is guaranteed to satisfy most fans of killer shark fare.
 Though not as good as its progenitors (e.g. JAWS, PIRANHA, ORCA, etc.), Castellari’s film delivers the goods, and easily earns a rating of: